berkgulay/weather-prediction-from-image/README.md

 **Institution-Department:** Hacettepe University - Computer Science

-You're very welcome to check introductory informations and details of our project by visiting below links :)
+**You can find links to dataset of our work and proper explanations in open issues :) ** You're very welcome to check introductory informations and details of our project by visiting links below :)

 [Project's Final Report -->](https://drive.google.com/open?id=1HFyAUvnkS61Xat9cUBAhG-4hvwR1T8lb)